cjkenn/sif/README.md

 sif is a scripting language with c-style syntax.
 It contains a bytecode compiler, optimizer and a register based vm.
 It's small and easily embeddable into rust programs using macros.
 There is also a nano stdlib for basic operations and interacting with arrays and tables.

-sif doesn't contain any novel features, and has become a sort of training ground for implementations of classic compiler algorithms.
+sif doesn't really contain any novel features, and sort of served as an educational compiler for me to implement what I choose to freely.

 ## Samples